The greatest enemy of knowledge is not ignorance, it is the illusion of knowledge. — Daniel J. Boorstin

-When you use a CDN (Content Delivery Network), the CDN will save the copies of your site in several server locations across the world.
+When you use a CDN (Content Delivery Network), the CDN will save copies of your site in several server locations across the world.
 This means that users will be connected to the servers closest to them when accessing your site, resulting in a faster load time.
 BunnyCDN is a good CDN tool to use on your site.

 The user has to wait extra time when a page is redirected to another page.
-If these redirects increase in number, this may lead to really significant load time and a longer wait for the user.
+If these redirects increase in number, this may lead to a really significant load time and a longer wait for the user.
 So you should avoid many redirects.